 1. The Copper Coast Road, Co.
 Waterford

 This route is a 41km trip starting from Tramore.
 Cruise through Tramore - Bunmahon -Stradbally - Dungarvan.
-You’ll pass through stunning villages, quite beaches, mountain gaps & breath-taking cliffs.
+You’ll pass through stunning villages, quiet beaches, mountain gaps & breath-taking cliffs.
 There’s plenty of areas you can stop off for a quick selfie and enjoy a nice coffee!
 It’s also a popular route where cyclists like to tour.

 2. The Atlantic Drive, Achill Island, Co.
 Mayo

 Located on the west coast of Mayo and a distance of 20km.
 You’ll travel while overlooking the ocean and the islands of Clare and Achill Beg.
-The roads twists along the cliffs allowing an unparalleled view of the Achill coastline.
+The road twists along the cliffs allowing an unparalleled view of the Achill coastline.
 You’ll find yourself surrounded only by sheep, and rough terrain as you make your way across the island - so pack the hiking boots just in case!

 3. Ring of Kerry, Co.
 Kerry

 This is one of Ireland’s most popular scenic routes, a 179km long trip!
 Enjoy a stunning drive around the Iveragh Peninsula idyllically located in the southwest.
 The route is circular with a rugged and verdant coastal landscape.
 You’ll pass through gorgeous seaside villages and chat with the friendliest of locals.
 Just be sure to drive it clockwise to avoid getting stuck behind the tour buses taking the opposite route.